Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: Experimental results

 The ZF data already show that magnetic fluctuations are present at the lowest measured temperature $T=2.8$~K. However, to quantify the fitting parameters, and hence the magnetic fluctuation rate, it is necessary to perform LF measurements.
 The reason is that $\Delta$ and $\nu$ (see Eq.(\ref{eq:dynGKT_LF})) are strongly correlated, and only combined measurements at various $B$-fields allow a global fit to reliably obtain the fluctuation rate $\nu$.

 To analyze and fit our data, we used a two-subsystem model.
 At high temperatures, we connected the behavior of the asymmetry predominantly with the nuclear subsystem.
 In contrast, at lower temperatures, we assumed that the asymmetry arises from a combination of contributions from both the nuclear and electronic subsystems.
+The nulcear part is described by Eq.(\ref{eq:dynGKT_LF}) assuming a quasi-static state, \ie $\nu = 0$, and fixed $\Delta_{\rm n}$, whereas the electronic part is described by Eq.(\ref{eq:dynGKT_LF}), with free $(\nu,\Delta)$ as shown in Fig.~\ref{fig:LF_NbOx}.
+The asymmetries have been chosen to fit the magnetic volume fraction: $A_{\rm n} = A(T) (1-f_{\rm M}(T))$ and $A_{\rm e} = A(T) f_{\rm M}(T)$.
 The numerical fitting results of the global fit for niobium pentoxide are shown as solid lines in upper panel of Fig.~\ref{fig:LF_NbOx}.
 Bottom panel of Fig.~\ref{fig:LF_NbOx} is result of electronic component to the fitting.

 In our experiment, the muons are sensitive to fluctuation rates on the order of 100 MHz in Nb$_2$O$_5$, although this can potentially be extended by an order of magnitude towards higher and lower frequencies.
 The precise width of the frequency distribution is unknown from the experiment.
 A reader could imagine it as one data point on the noise spectra curve.
 Taking a different probe instead of muon would potentially give more data.
 The source of these fluctuations originates from correlated electronic moments.